The Ultimate Guide to aikyam space for April 2026

 At aikyam space, the energy was unmatched.
 From the moment participants settled in, there was a mix of nervous excitement, with some wondering, “Will I even be able to build something?”
 Spoiler alert: they did, and they crushed it!

 With seven projects submitted by morning, every team proved that a lack of prior experience doesn’t mean a lack of creativity.
 The standout project?
-A travel companion website built by Gowri, who, as a solo participant, secured first place and earned herself a badge along with a certificate.
+A travel companion website built by Gouri, who, as a solo participant, secured first place and earned herself a badge along with a certificate.
 The top three teams were also recognized for their incredible work.

 From creative problem-solving to debugging under pressure, the night was full of breakthroughs.
 Whether it was a team struggling with a stubborn bug at 3 AM or the collective cheer when someone’s code finally ran, every moment was a testament to the spirit of learning.